Searcher

 Speed

-BlockRazor provides Searchers with high-performance network services, enabling them to subscribe to transactions and synchronize blocks with extremely low latency.
+BlockRazor provides Searchers with Private Mempool and Block Stream services, enabling them to subscribe to transactions and synchronize blocks with extremely low latency.

 Benchmark shows that compared to the industry-leading high-performance network provider bloXroute, BlockRazor can receive the latest transactions with lower latency.
 Detailed data comparisons are as follows: